c4tom/DreamDevBox/docs/support/faq.rst

 --------------------------------------------------------

 No, don't do this.
 This will lead to unexpected behaviour (different versions will be loaded).
-The ``.env`` file allows you to configure the devilbox, but not to start services selectively.
+The ``.env`` file allows you to configure the dreamdevbox, but not to start services selectively.

 Are there any required services that must/will always be started?